hjkgrp/starter-hugo-research-group/content/tutorials/2017-10-02-molsimplify-tutorial-7-easy-ligand-functionalization-molsimplify/index.md

 **Decorating a single site in a single ligand:**

-Consider our pyridine ligand (you can use *draw ligand* from the GUI to get a quick picture for an arbitrary ligand).
+Consider our pyridine ligand.
+We are showing an eample that shows atom indices.
 This view was produced in pymol, where you can view atom indicies by setting the label to atom index:

 ![](lpyr.png)